radanskoric/radanskoric.github.io/_posts/2024-06-11-update-full-page-on-form-in-frame-submit.markdown

 An important assumption of this approach is that you want to modify the current page.
 Next approach covers the case when that's not true.

 **Use when** you need to show errors and the happy path leads back to the same page.

+> You're probably wondering, why `request_id: nil`?
+By default Turbo will ignore refreshes that result from requests
+> started from the current page.
+This is done to avoid double refresh when we make a change which then broadcasts a
+> refresh through ActionCable.
+> However, in this case this is exactly what we want to do so we have to clear request id.
+{: .prompt-info}

 ### Use custom full page redirect stream action